NATURE PLAY SA WATERPROOF ONESIES

 Designed to be worn over the top of children’s clothes, these coveralls will keep your little and big ones warm and dry while having fun getting out in the great outdoors during the wet winter months.

-Featuring elastic cuffs, a generously sized hood and high vis strips and now available in bright red and royal blue!
+Featuring a generously sized hood and high vis strips and available in bright red and royal blue!

 Materials: Made from eco-friendly 100% polyester, pongee cloth with PU coating and feature a hood, zip front, press studs, elastic cuffs at sleeves/ankles and hi-vis strips.